 Position Function Statement:

 This position will serve the University Apartments community performing a variety of functions both during the business day and after hours.
-The position requires student to work in a multi-faceted customer service environment and assist with overall administration of apartment operation.
+The position requires students to work in a multi-faceted customer service environment and assist with the overall administration of apartment operations.
 It offers the opportunity to work with a diverse and multicultural population while assisting current and prospective residents with University Apartment information.